 - J. Ward Moody - Extra-galactic, AGN, large scale structure, robotic telescopes (ROVOR)

-- Michael D. Joner - High precision photometry, fundamental stellar properties, and variable stars
+- Michael D. Joner - High precision photometry, fundamental stellar properties, variable stars, reverberation mapping

 - Eric G. Hintz - Variable objects across the HR diagram (particularly delta Scuti and High Mass X-ray Binaries)

 - Denise C. Stephens - Brown Dwarfs, TNO, star formation

 - Rules and Policies of the BYU West Mountain Observatory

 - Publications from BYU West Mountain Observatory Telescopes

 This material is based upon work supported by the National Science Foundation under Grant Number (AST-0618209).
 Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the National Science Foundation.